 A native of San Francisco, currently residing in New York, she has also lived in Paris, Venice and Miami.
 Ms. Holm received bachelor’s degrees with honors in Economics and French Literature from U.C.
 Berkeley, and an MBA from l’Ecole Superieure de Commerce de Paris (ESCP).

-Lawrence Shindell is the Former Chairman of ARIS Title Insurance Corporation, the title insurer to the global art industry.
+Lawrence Shindell is the Chairman, President and Chief Executive Officer, LMI Group International, Inc., and former Chairman of ARIS Title Insurance Corporation, the title insurer to the global art industry.

 Mr. Shindell is a lawyer by profession and holds licenses in a number of U.S. jurisdictions including admission to the Bar of the Supreme Court of the United States.
 He regularly advises, speaks and writes internationally on the legal title risks inherent in the global art and collectibles market for a range of industry stakeholders including the institutional commercial, not‐for‐profit, audit‐accountancy, legal advisory, financial services, D&O/E&O insurance and private equity and alternative asset investment fund sectors.
 Mr. Shindell has provided expert testimony of first‐impression in matters before the United States Tax Court on the interrelationship among legal title, valuation and tax questions involving tangible personal property.